Escape to the Great River Road

 Established in 1938, the entire trail extends 3,000 miles along the Mississippi River through 10 states.
 Locally, the road is part of Highway 35 on the Minnesota border and weaves 250 miles from Prescott to Potosi.

-A journey on the Great River Road takes you through 33 historic and unique Wisconsin towns.
+A road trip on the Great River Road takes you through 33 historic and unique Wisconsin towns.
 Here are some things you MUST do… but we guarantee you’ll want to do much more.

-Try seeing the leaves in a new way by hopping out of your car and onto a boat.
-The La Crosse Queen Cruises offers a variety of tours on one of the only authentic Mississippi River paddlewheel river boats still in operation.
+Try sightseeing in a new way by hopping out of your car and onto a boat.
+From May through the end of October, the La Crosse Queen Cruises offers a variety of tours on one of the only authentic Mississippi River paddlewheel river boats still in operation.